Blood Cancer Patients Combining Chemo And Cannabis May Have Greater Success

 In other words, blood cancer is bad.
 It goes without saying that blood is crucial part for your body’s circuitry.
 It’s delivers nutrients throughout your body and is responsible for gas exchange.
 It’s the stuff of life; when it fails, the whole body suffers.

-How Successful is Cannabis in Stopping Leukemia?
+How Successful is Cannabis in Battling Leukemia?

 There are more than 11 kinds of leukemia, which the most common category of blood cancer.
 And approximately 170,000 people in the United States are diagnosed with leukemia annually.